 - Wake up before 08:00 5 days a week

 - Take 5,000 steps per day

 Notice how these goals seem much easier to accomplish?
 This makes it much easier to build lasting habits that will slowly transform your life in a great way.
 And it doesn’t happen overnight.
 These goals can be narrowed down even further.
 An example:

 Want to spend 30 minutes exercising twice a week?
-Start out with exercising for just 10 minutes tonight.
-Then, in 2 days, try to exercise 20 minutes.
-Next week, try to exercise 30 minutes, etcetera.
+Start out by exercising for just 10 minutes tonight.
+Then, in 2 days, try to exercise for 20 minutes.
+Next week, try to exercise for 30 minutes, etcetera.
 Building habits isn’t about reaching your end goal immediately, it is about engraining doing that one thing you want to achieve every day.

 It’s difficult to build 10 habits at the same time.
 Instead, try to focus on one habit and once you feel comfortable, then continue to the next.